The-Motor-Unit/EMGdecomPy/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here's how to set up `emg-decompy` for local development.
+Here's how to set up `emgdecompy` for local development.

 1. Download a copy of `emgdecompy` locally.
 2. Install `emgdecompy` using `poetry`: